aasifshahzad/Typescript/README.md

 # Typescript
-A Typescript self practice repository for practice purpose.
+A Typescript repository for self practice and learning purpose.